 To add a UV Map node, in the Node Editor click Add then Input » UV Map (Add » Input » UV Map).
 Left-click to set in place then click the UV coordinates to be used for mapping selector and select UV Map from the drop-down list.
 Finally, link the UV output socket of the UV Map node to the Vector input of the Image Texture node (in which the bitmap is loaded) completing set up.

-The process of making a transparent material in Blender 2.8 using an alpha-based bitmap image – UV mapping is needed to display materials.
+An overview making a transparent material in Blender 2.8+ using an alpha-based bitmap image – UV mapping is needed to display materials properly.